 10. Sometimes you might need to pump or use a nipple shield before feeding normally.

 If your baby is having difficulty latching, it may be due to flat or inverted nipples.
 After stuffing your enlarged boobs in a bra, this is pretty common.
 Try feeding your baby after pumping a few minutes or using a nipple shield.
 This should help draw out the nipple and make for an easier latch.

 11. It’s okay to do whatever is necessary for you and your baby.
 Fed is best.

+Some of us have a hard time breastfeeding, especially if we’re beginners.
 It’s okay to do what’s best for you and your baby.
 Mom guilt is silly, but all of us feel it sometimes.
 But honestly, if you’re feeding your baby, you’re doing a good job.
 Do what’s best for you!

 Products That I Believe Helped My Breastfeeding Experience

 Now that I’ve given you my personal breastfeeding tips for new moms, here are a few things that I think have really helped me along the way.
 I mentioned a few things that I’ve been using throughout my breastfeeding journey, but here is a complete list:

 - Hands free pumping bra – to let me get other things done while pumping!